nigelalessan/trendone_customer_behavior_analysis/README.md

 </tr>
 <tr>
   <td>
-   •	Revenue and transaction levels show healthy stability, indicating that the business is not strongly affected by seasonality.
-This stability allows for better revenue and inventory forecasting throughout the year.<br>
+   •	Revenue and transaction levels show healthy stability, indicating that the business is <b>not strongly affected by seasonality</b>.
+This stability allows for <b>better revenue and inventory forecasting</b> throughout the year.<br>
    •	Maintain consistent stock availability and evenly distributed promotions across all seasons.
-For growth strategies, consider launching creative seasonal campaigns to maximize revenue during specific seasons without disrupting operational balance or stability.
+For growth strategies, consider launching <b>creative seasonal campaigns</b> to <b>maximize revenue during specific seasons</b> without disrupting operational balance or stability.
   </td>
 </tr>
 <tr>